Zero Liquid Discharge – removing liquid waste for good

 ZLD in action

-HRS is currently installing a ZLD system for an industrial client in Europe.
+HRS installed a ZLD system for an industrial client in Europe.
 This contains the following three process steps:

 - Evaporation/concentration: A concentrated solution is taken from an existing evaporator to a second (new) evaporator, resulting in a solution containing elevated salt levels above the saturation point.